anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

 Accessibility is such a large topic with so many tools and tips out there to ensure we incorporate it into our design that we should never leave it as an afterthought.
-Presenting what we found in our research is a really useful task as it allows you to distill what you have learnt into a short succinct summary so that your team can quickly understand what you discovered.
+Presenting what we found in our research is a really useful task as it allows you to distil what you have learnt into a short succinct summary so that your team can quickly understand what you discovered.

 I spent some time once School of Code was over continuing to work on my BBC clone site.
 It's been really useful in building up my CSS skills.
 Still a long way to go but definitely feel I understand CSSGrid a lot better.